 ABOUT GLOBAL HEALTH CATALYSTS

-The Global Health Catalysts facilitate participation in high impact global health activities working with faculty and students at different institutions, policy makers, industry and unprecedented engagement of the diaspora and minorities.
+The Global Health Catalysts facilitates high impact win-win collaborations and activities for global health and development, working with faculty and trainees/students at different institutions, policy makers, industry, diaspora organizations and government leaders, to address health disparities.

 We have a dream that one day cancer will be eradicated, and that people of all socio-economic, racial, religious, and cultural backgrounds will have access to quality health care for any disease